 Greetings!
 My name is Debbie.
 I'm a Texas native, born in San Antonio, living in Fort Worth.
 I'm both an Army brat and 14-yr US Air Force Reserve veteran.
-My husband is Steve, a USAF (ret.)
+My husband, Steve (1948-2020), a USAF (ret.)
 F-4D Weapons System Officer/Vietnam War veteran.
 My roots are in Texas, Arkansas and North Carolina; my husband's are in Alabama.

 My Father, Sgt Maj Charles James Metcalf (1919-1993) is interred at Fort Sam Houston National Cemetery, San Antonio, Texas.
 U.S. Army service 1940-1966, World War II, Korea, Vietnam.
 My Mother, Nadine Slayton (1928-2010).